gsapoz/xiformation/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# 11Formation

+Mobile-first/Multi-Platform squad builder for Football's Top 5 leagues, powered by Javascript.

+## Features
+- User console featuring past created squads, with private/public toggle and sharing commands
+- Player search, with smart routes so you can pull up player stats via address bar (ie: https://11formation/player/Messi)

+## Task List

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`